jingzbu/BiNetflowToSIGs/README.md

 Homepage: http://people.bu.edu/jzh/

 Copyright 2015 Jing Zhang.
 All rights reserved.
-TAHTMA is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation.
+BiNetflowToSIGs is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation.